botpress/readme/docs/Webchat/webchat-v2/embedded-webchat-v2/how-to-send-custom-events-from-the-webchat-to-your-web-application.md

 ---
-title: How to send custom events from the webchat to your web app
+title: end custom events from the webchat to your web app
 deprecated: false
 hidden: true
 metadata: